-&lt;sup>1.
-When the threshold of 75% is reached, staff may return to the Board to request additional authority.

-&lt;sup>2 Change approved by the Board of Directors - not counted against the Executive Director's Change Order Authority.
+- ^{1.} When the threshold of 75% is reached, staff may return to the Board to request additional authority. - Change approved by the Board of Directors not counted against the Executive Director's Change Order Authority.
+Third party improvements/CNPA projects that are funded with non-PCEP funds.